 I’ve come to love working with a timer.
 It helps me to focus and really ignore distractions.
-Any old kitchen timer will work, but I found myself one in a color I love, and with a magnet to stick to my file cabinet.
+Any old kitchen timer will work, but I found myself one in a color I love, and with a magnet to stick to my file cabinet (yes, the one in the image above).
 It’s a good idea to make it special.
 Of course, there are also lots of timer apps for your cell, or PC.
 Use what works for you, and invest the time to make it easy and comfortable to work with one.

 The goal for week One is to write every day – for 10 minutes straight.
 That’s what you need the timer for.
 10 minutes of writing, nothing else.
 Not even a potty break.
 (Well, okay, if you must…) Definitely no Facebook.
 You’re allowed to add another ten minutes later in the day.

 Celebrate your accomplishment.
 That’s very important.
 It may not seem much to you, especially if there was a time when you could write for hours – but those times are past and you have to train your writing muscle again.

 Week Two – 15-20 Minutes of Writing per Day